North Korean Threats Pressure Global Markets

-U.S. stocks and government yields fell on fresh tensions out of North Korea, a marked shift from earlier in the week when major indexes closed at records.
+U.S. stocks and government yields wavered on fresh tensions out of North Korea, a marked shift from earlier in the week when major indexes closed at records.

 Continue Reading Below